 * The F-22 includes a single General Electric M61A2 Vulcan 20-millimeter gatling cannon in the right wing root.
 The Vulcan is a thoroughly proven weapon that's basically been in service since the late 1950s.
 Ammunition store is 480 rounds, with a linkless feed system.
 The cannon was not fitted in the YF-22 prototypes.
 The Raptor also has three weapons bays, including a main weapons bay on the bottom of the fuselage and a small weapons bay on the side of each air intake.

 The main weapons bay can accommodate six AMRAAMs, or two AMRAAMs and bombs.
 The AMRAAMs are the AIM-120C "compressed carriage" variant, designed with short flight surfaces for fit into the F-22's weapons bay.
 An AMRAAM is thrown away from the aircraft by a "Vertical Ejector Launcher (VEL)" before ignition.
 Typical internal bombloads include:

-* The heart of the F-22's electronics capabilities is the "AN/APG-77" radar system, though it is so much more than a radar that some prefer to call it a "multifunction RF system" instead.
+* The heart of the F-22's electronics capabilities is the "AN/APG-77" radar system -- which has been updated in service, the current version being the improved "AN/APG-77(V)1".
+It is so much more than a radar that some prefer to call it a "multifunction RF system" instead.
 With the AN/APG-77, the F-22 is able to detect an enemy aircraft's radar from distances of up to 460 kilometers (250 nautical miles).
 It can acquire an enemy aircraft at distances of up to 220 kilometers (125 nautical miles), while its "low probability of intercept" radar signals make it very difficult to detect, leaving the "stealthy" F-22 will remain invisible to the enemy's radar.
 In many cases, the enemy will be hit with little warning.

 * Other F-22 electronic and defensive subsystems include: